Response: What is being done?

 We’re heading for a climate disaster, and yet every year, governments spend hundreds of billions of public funds on fossil fuel subsidies.
 Imagine if we had spent hundreds of billions per year subsidising giant meteors?
 That’s what you’re doing right now. – Video 1 (above) Velociraptor (on behalf of the the United Nations).

-- November 2024: The latest COP, where countries get together and decide what to do about climate change, was an abysmal failure.
-It prompted a joint statement from climate scientists across the globe:
+- COP29 (2024): an abysmal failure that prompted a joint statement from climate scientists across the globe:

 In addition, we need to secure the carbon sinks in the ocean and in nature on land, and cross our fingers that no tipping points are crossed during overshoot (as this will likely amplify the rate of warming and create even more extreme climate impacts affecting people across the world). – Joint Statement on the New Common Quantified Goal (NCQG) of Climate Finance and Its Delivery on the 1.5°C Paris Agreement Goal

 - The IPCC Sixth Assessment Report is the best “road map” for how to most effectively reduce emissions.
-It is a complicated read, so we recommend Carbon Brief’s (free to access) Q&A explainer.
+It is a complicated read; we recommend Carbon Brief’s (free to access) Q&A explainer.

-- Per head of population, Aotearoa is the worst country on Earth in cumulative emitted since 1850 (Fig. 1).
-We rank 44 out of 45 of the world’s Industrialised countries (Fig. 2).
+- Per head of population, Aotearoa is the worst country on Earth in cumulative emissions since 1850 (Fig. 3).
 We’re using more than six times our fair share of the carbon emissions budget that would keep global temperature increases below 1.5°C.

-- Our agricultural sector produces 50% of our emissions (Fig. 4) but, propped up by taxpayer dollars are exempt from the Emissions Trading Scheme.
+- Our agricultural sector produces ~50% of our emissions (Fig. 1) but, propped up by taxpayer dollars are exempt from the Emissions Trading Scheme.
+Moreover, Three of New Zealand’s biggest emitters no longer have to reveal their climate impact.

 - We have run out of time to avoid some of the worsening climate impacts over the coming decades but we can avoid catastrophic impacts if ecosystems are restored and the New Zealand Government stops subsidising fossil fuels.